 The series covers the core principles of structural design, analysis and mechanics.

-This text provides a summary of the ground engineering knowledge required of all structural engineers.
-Owing to the wide-ranging nature of the subject, only core concepts are introduced, supported by the most important theoretical background.
+A summary of the ground engineering knowledge required of all structural engineers.
+Only core concepts are introduced, supported by the most important theoretical background.